ChALkeR/json-schema-benchmark/reports/json-model.md

 `Does not see elements non existing on the object: '__proto__' as object, Invalid if incorrect (zero number)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see elements non existing on the object: '__proto__' as object, Invalid if incorrect (number)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see elements non existing on the object: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (empty string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (boolean true)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (boolean false)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (array)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (empty array)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (object)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (empty string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (boolean true)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (boolean false)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (array)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (empty array)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (zero number)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Invalid if incorrect (number)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: '__proto__' via required, Invalid if incorrect (string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: '__proto__' via required, Invalid if incorrect (empty string)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**